Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Method

 \subsection{GP Representation and Search}

 Each candidate activation function is represented as a symbolic expression tree defining a multivariate nonlinearity $f(\tilde{x}, m, c)$, where $\tilde{x}$ denotes the imputed feature value, $m$ the missingness indicator, and $c$ the propagated confidence score.
+An example tree is shown in Figure \ref{fig:evolved}.
 This representation allows evolved activations to condition explicitly on reliability metadata.